 Philosophy of Religion, methodology, relationship of philosophy and theology, Continental thought, Bernard Lonergan

 A native of Montreal, Jim Kanaris gained a B.A. in theology and philosophy from Concordia University in 1993.
-He continued his studies in philosophy of religion at McGill and gained a M.A. in 1995 and Ph.D.
+He continued his studies in philosophy of religion at McGill (M.A.
+1995, Ph.D.
 (Hon) 2000).
 Since 2000, Professor Kanaris teaches classes in the areas of theory and method, and philosophy of religion at McGill.

 Methods in theology and religious studies

 Research interests and current work in progress

 Dr. Kanaris’s area of specialty is the thought of Canadian philosopher-theologian Bernard Lonergan (1904-84).
 He has published numerous books and articles on the topic, including the co-edited volume entitled In Deference to the Other: Lonergan and Contemporary Continental Thought (2004).
 He has also edited volumes of philosophy of religion such as Polyphonic Thinking and the Divine (2013) and Reconfigurations of Philosophy of Religion: A Possible Future (2018), both based on symposia held at the School of Religious Studies.

 His research interests center on broaching problematic methodological and epistemological issues that intersect with the study of “religion”.
 In the area of religious studies per se, this translates into the interface of religion and the sciences, social and natural.
 In philosophy of religion the topic converges on an analysis of different thinking styles, Analytic and Continental.